zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-gui.md

         1. Choose document language.
 The language you choose will help decide the model used for generating vector embeddings.

-        1. By default, Zilliz Cloud segments the header-separated sections in Markdown or HTML documents or the documents of other supported types into chunks of 500 tokens.
-You can change the chunk size within the range from 20 to 500 to apply your own chunking strategy.
+        1. The function segments each document into smaller chunks.
+By default, each chunk contains no more than 500 tokens, but you can adjust the size (20-500 tokens) for custom chunking strategies.
+Moreover, for markdown or HTML files, the function first divides the document by headers, then further by larger sections based on the specified chunk size.

             ![customize-chunk-size](/img/customize-chunk-size.png)